kosten00/TestTask/README.md

         java -jar sort-it.jar -d -s out.txt in1.txt in2.txt (for descending strings)

 # Build
-Required JDK 13 and gradle.
+Build with JDK 13 and Gradle 4.4.1.

 Clone repository, in project root run: